 In summary, one can recall the Associate Supreme Court Justice, Potter Stewart, who, when asked for his definition of the term ‘pornography’, gave the pithy answer: “I know it when I see it”.
 And so it is for the devotees of Art Deco: they know it when they see it in its many guises, and nowhere are they more blessed in this than in the metropolis of Gotham, where they can both soak up the embarrassment of riches in the surface ornamentation that adorns the soaring terraced facades of the interwar cathedrals of commerce that dominate its skyline and, below, in its auction rooms, the feverish, at times giddy, competition for the era’s treasured artworks.
 A win-win for the city’s residents, visitors, and for the members of the Art Deco Society of New York.

-Alastair Duncan is a member of the Art Deco Society of New York’s Advisory Board and a world authority on Art Deco.
+Alastair Duncan is a world authority on Art Deco.
 Among his many books are Art Deco Complete: The Definitive Guide to the Decorative Arts of the 1920s and 1930s, Art Deco Furniture: The French Designers, American Art Deco, Art Deco and Modernism: Modernist Design 1880-1940